fujitake/smart-building-quick-start-kit/docs/en/DETAILS.md

 What is needed is the role of managing the master data.
 Since

-Since it's Vantiq that actually uses the master data, it's technically possible to manage the master data directly with Vantiq, but it's desirable to separate it from the viewpoint of the demarcation point of responsibility.
+Since it's Vantiq that actually uses the master data, it's technically possible to manage the master data directly with Vantiq, but it's preferable to separate it from the viewpoint of the demarcation point of responsibility.
 Since Vantiq holds the master data in Types, the application which takes on this role needs to be able to CRUD operations for the records of Vantiq's Types via REST API, while having the master data in its own DB.

 <a id="data-integration-data-store"></a>
 ### 3.2.
 Data store